nginx/unit-docs/source/configuration.rst

 .. list-table::

    * - :samp:`share` (required)
-     - String or array of strings, listing file paths that are tried until a file is found.
+     - String or an array of strings; listing file paths that are tried until a file is found.
 When no file is found, :samp:`fallback` is used if set.

        The value is :ref:`variable <configuration-variables>`-interpolated.